rkasper/cv-creator/cv.md

 ## Languages

 * English -- native
-* Spanish -- advanced C1 -- to help connect with people in non-English-speaking communities
+* Spanish -- C2 -- to help connect with people in non-English-speaking communities